 The utilization of adequately trained workers is the sole responsibility of the Installer.

-Sampling of Material:
+Sampling of Material: Provide samples of each color and material to be applied, as follows:

 If directed by Architect/Engineer, obtain test samples from material stored at the project site or source of supply (distributor or manufacturer).

-Select samples at random from sealed containers If directed by Architect/Engineer, oof each (as relevant to project) samplesnot as simulation of aspects such as.
+If directed by Architect/Engineer, obtain 3 of each (as relevant to project) color samples from manufacturer, as actual production material, not as simulation of aspects such as colors produced on cardstock.

+If directed by Architect/Engineer, provide a clear list of samples coordinated as applicable to each unit of work, and position within each application process (i.e., primer, conditioner, finish, texture, protective finish) and critical performance function (e,g. intumescent, encapsulant, waterproofing membrane, odor sealer).

-If directed by Architect/Engineer, p, protective finish If directed by Architect/Engineer, p(or similar size)
+If directed by Architect/Engineer, provide in-situ (field) samples on actual surfaces.

+Assume two 3” x 5” (or similar size) samples for each required color, at correct film thicknesses as checked with wet film thickness gauge by applicator.
+Architect or Prime Contractor will instruct whether to sample directly onto substrates, or onto mechanically attached coupons (metal or cardstock).

+Final acceptance of selections will be from field samples.

-Pilot Application/Mock-Up: If directed by Architect/Engineer, it may be determined necessary to provide a mock-up for evaluation of surface preparation techniques, validation of performance expectations, and anticipated application workmanship.
+Pilot Application/Mock-Up: If directed by Architect/Engineer, it may be determined necessary to provide a mock-up to verify aesthetic effects of selected materials, as well as for evaluation of surface preparation techniques, validation of performance expectations, and anticipated application workmanship.

 Prepare surfaces designated for verification of suitability of proposed surface preparation procedures

-Encapsulate area designated by applying proposed encapsulant strictly in accord with coverage rate and dry film thickness proposed for project.
+Deliver specified coating system, as applicable to each/any unit of work, strictly in accord with coverage rate and dry film thickness proposed for project.

-Do not proceed with remaining work until pertinent project authority (By Owner, Client, Enforcement Authority, Architect or Engineer), approves the mock-up.
+Do not proceed with full-scale execution of work until pertinent project authority (By Owner, Client, Enforcement Authority, Architect or Engineer), approves the mock-up.

+Subject to compliance with requirements, approved mockups may become part of the completed Work if undisturbed at time of Substantial Completion.

-1.04 SUBMITTALS conserve resources
+1.04 SUBMITTALS (.PDF or similar electronic file format to conserve resources)

-Submit three (3) copies of product literature including technical data, safety data sheet (SDS) and label.
+Submit Product technical data, safety data sheet (SDS) and label.
 This is required for all products in this Specification including lead-specific cleaner, lead encapsulant, all components of selected epoxy floor system, and ancillary products (such as primers, foam, caulks and joint compounds).
-Product literature shall include the Approved Encapsulant product, and the same documentation for all supplementary system components (reference end notes of this specification for system components potentially employed).

-Submit three (3) copies of documentation that encapsulant was evaluated and deemed acceptable for the encapsulation of asbestos containing materials during the testing protocol conducted by Battelle Laboratories under EPA Contract #68-03-2552-T2005 (Contracted testing program was conducted from 1981-1984).
+Material Certificates: Upon request by Architect, submit manufacturer's certificate evidencing compliance with specified requirements and that materials are manufacturer's best quality trade product of each type.

-Submit three (3) copies of contact information for pertinent local representatives Approved Encapsulant manufacturer.
+Submit contact information for local representatives of Approved coatings manufacturer.
 Manufacturer must have representation sufficiently knowledgeable that assistance is available and informative in order to resolve project and material-specific questions.

 Enforcement Certification: Obtain and submit certification by authority having jurisdiction that encapsulation products are acceptable.